 The Seton Sands Holiday Park is located just minutes away from a city, which makes it the ideal low-budget place to stay when visiting Edinburgh.
 At Seaton Sands, you’ll find amazing views and a relaxing atmosphere that makes it feel like you are miles away from civilization.
 But when you want to visit a bakery or visit a popular festival, you can pop into the nearby town and experience the best of city life.

 What to do while there: Seaton Sands is the ideal place to stay during festival season.
-Try attending the Edinburgh Festival and the Edinburgh Book Destival.
+Try attending the Edinburgh Festival and the Edinburgh Book Festival.
 If you want scenic views, visit the Scottish Seabird Centre to view the puffins.
-At the camp site, you’ll find plenty of amenities to keep you busy, including sandy beaches, indoor pools, kids’ clubs, and even a café bar.
+At the campsite, you’ll find plenty of amenities to keep you busy, including sandy beaches, indoor pools, kids’ clubs, and even a café bar.

 Want the fun of wild camping without all the work?
 Eco-Camp is the place for you.
 The wildflower meadow on this campsite makes pitching a tent a breeze, and you’ll find plenty of amenities to make your stay easier, like on-site restrooms and laundry facilities.